Toby Keith: 1993–1995: Toby Keith and Boomtown

 Keith's debut single, "Should've Been a Cowboy", went to number one on the U.S. Billboard Hot Country Songs chart in 1993, and it reached number 93 on the Billboard Hot 100.
-This song led off his self-titled debut album.
-Certified platinum by the Recording Industry Association of America (RIAA) for shipments of one million copies, the album produced three more Top 5 hits on the country charts with "He Ain't Worth Missing" (at No. 5), "A Little Less Talk and a Lot More Action" (originally the B-side of "Should've Been a Cowboy"), and "Wish I Didn't Know Now" (both at No. 2).
+His self-titled debut album was certified platinum by the Recording Industry Association of America (RIAA) for shipments of one million copies, and produced three more Top 5 hits on the country charts with "He Ain't Worth Missing" (at No. 5), "A Little Less Talk and a Lot More Action" (originally the B-side of "Should've Been a Cowboy"), and "Wish I Didn't Know Now" (both at No. 2).
 Stephen Thomas Erlewine of AllMusic wrote of the album, "It is given a production that's a bit too big, clean, glossy and cavernous for Keith's good—it fits the outsized sound of early-'90s radio, but not his outsized talent—but beneath that sheen the songs are very strong."
 He also thought that it showed the signs of the style that Keith would develop on subsequent albums.
 The album's success led to Keith touring with then-labelmates Shania Twain and John Brannen.
 Keith and Twain also appeared in Tracy Lawrence's music video for "My Second Home" in 1993.

-Keith then signed with Polydor Records Nashville and released his second album, Boomtown, in September 1994.
+Keith then signed with Polydor Records Nashville, with whom he released his second album, Boomtown, in September 1994.
 Also certified platinum, this album was led off by the number one single "Who's That Man".
-After it, "Upstairs Downtown" and "You Ain't Much Fun" both made the Top 10, while "Big Ol' Truck" peaked at number 15.
-By late-1995, he released his first Christmas album, Christmas to Christmas, via Mercury.
+Follow up singles "Upstairs Downtown" and "You Ain't Much Fun" both made the Top 10, while "Big Ol' Truck" peaked at number 15.
+In time for the 1995 holiday season, he released his first Christmas album, Christmas to Christmas, via Mercury.
 Composed entirely of original songs, the album produced one chart entry in "Santa I'm Right Here", which reached as high as number 50 based on Christmas airplay.